 This term, Year 10 students have visited Wakefield College and NEW College, Pontefract for Taster Days to experience college life and to help them decide which subjects they might like to study after school.
-Both days were invaluable and students behaved exceptionally at both venues.

 My experience at Pontefract NEW College was extremely exciting and so educational.
 The staff are all very friendly and helpful, which made getting around and understanding college life so much easier.
-The lessons were engaging and the staff made sure students were interested.
+The lessons are engaging and the staff made sure students were interested.
 It has made preparing and deciding what to do after I leave high school more simple, which is very useful to me because I would have struggled with my decisions otherwise.
 I had a brilliant day and cannot wait to go back.